CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/Getting-started-V2-Lab03.md

 6. If a **Welcome to Microsoft Azure** pop-up window appears, click **Cancel** to skip the tour.

-7. Now you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+7. Now you will see the Azure Portal Dashboard.
+Click on **Resource groups** from the Navigate panel to see the resource groups.

    ![](Images/select-rgnew.png "Resource groups")